cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 # cdf_data_pipeline_files_valhall

 This module relies on these example data modules being loaded:

-- cdf_oid_example_data being loaded.
+- cdf_oid_example_data
 - cdf_data_pipeline_asset_valhall

 The module creates a simple data pipeline for processing files from the OID example module.
 OID is used as the examle location name.
 Since the pipeline don't load from a source the example data from cdf_oid_example_data is loaded to files and RAW in CDF.

 Requred example data in the module `cdf_oid_example_data` is a small data set from [Open Industrial Data](https://learn.cognite.com/open-industrial-data), the Valhall platform.

 ## Managed resources